 have already been merged), or a data frame with one column per parameter plus

 "Chain" that contains the chain number (an integer)

 corresponding to each row in the data frame.

 Note: typically the user should not include warmup iterations in the object passed to bayesplot plotting functions, although for certain plots (e.g. trace plots) it can occasionally be useful to include the warmup iterations for diagnostic purposes.

 Posterior distributions: Histograms and kernel density plots of parameter draws, optionally showing each Markov chain separately.

 Uncertainty intervals: Uncertainty intervals computed from parameter draws.

-Trace plots: Times series of parameter draws, optionally including with HMC/NUTS diagnostic information.
+Trace plots: Times series of parameter draws, optionally including HMC/NUTS diagnostic information.

-Scatterplots: Scatterplots, heatmaps, and pairs plots of parameter draws, optionally including with HMC/NUTS diagnostic information.
+Scatterplots: Scatterplots, heatmaps, and pairs plots of parameter draws, optionally including HMC/NUTS diagnostic information.

 Combos: Combination plots (e.g. trace plot + histogram).